bootstrapworld/curriculum/lessons/random-samples/langs/en-us/slides.md

 **Why would someone want a BAD sample?**

 When designing a survey or collecting data, Data Scientists need to make sure they are working hard to get a good, random sample that reflects the population.
-Lazy surveys can result in some really bad data!
-But poor sampling can also happen when someone is trying to hide something, or to oppress or erase a group of people.
+Lazy surveys can result in some really bad data! _But poor sampling can also happen when someone is trying to hide something, or to oppress or erase a group of people._

 For example: A teacher who wants the class to vote for a trip to the dinosaur museum might only call on the students who they know love dinosaurs, and then say "well, everyone I asked wanted that one!"{style="font-size:14pt"}

 <!--
+Another example
 * A city that is worried about childhood depression could survey children to ask about their mood...but only conduct the survey at an amusement park!
 -->
 ---